ilhan007/ui5con-app/docs/Step5_Details.md

 export default Detail;
 ```

 Lets now render something on the screen.
-As we mentioned above, we will have 2 components `Header` and `FilterBar` separated in from the `Detail`.
+As we mentioned above, we will have 2 components `Header` and `FilterBar`, separated from the `Detail`.

 Add the following render method to the Detail class.